CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Database Connection:

-The backend connects to MongoDB using the `MONGO_URI` environment variable, which is configured in `docker-compose.yml` to point to the `mongodb` service within the Docker network:
+The backend connects to DocumentDB using the `MONGO_URI` environment variable, which is configured as a GitHub Secret.
+This ensures secure communication with the database.
-`mongodb://adminUser:${MONGO_PASSWORD}@mongodb:27017/yaliaero_db?authSource=admin`
-This ensures secure and internal communication with the database.

 ### API Access: